ArchitSuryawanshi96/DataStructures/README.md

 # DataStructures

-Code develped while learning DSA from the "The Ultimate Data Structures & Algorithms: Part 1, 2, 3" by "Mosh Hamedani".
+Code developed while learning DSA from the "The Ultimate Data Structures & Algorithms: Part 1, 2, 3" by "Mosh Hamedani".

 ## Learning outcomes:
 The first part is all about linear data structures and their algorithms: